re-ovo/compose-setting/README.md

 * `rememberDoublePreference`
 * `rememberStringPreference`
 * `rememberStringSetPreference`

-Note: The preference was based on DataStore API

 If you want to read/write the preference synchronously without Compose context, you can use `mmkvPreference` to do that: